jrgpulido/ds-xy-js/README.md

 # ds-xy-js

-An first course on data structures and algorithms for fresh students in javascript with an ecmascript 6+ touch in three parts.
+An first course on data structures and algorithms in three parts, for fresh students, in javascript with an ecmascript 6+ touch.